 Are mince pies vegan?

-Most shop-bought mince pies are not suitable for vegans as they contain milk or egg.
-However, most UK supermarkets including Asda, Sainsbury’s and Tesco, have at least one kind of mince pie that is vegan-friendly.
+Most shop-bought mince pies are not suitable for vegans as they contain animal-derived ingredients like milk and eggs.
+However, most supermarkets offer at least one kind of mince pie that is vegan-friendly.

 What are mince pies made of?